xc-jp/purescript-protobuf/README.md

 Many `syntax = "proto2";` descriptor files will also work, as long as they don't use `"proto2"` features, especially [groups](https://developers.google.com/protocol-buffers/docs/proto#groups), which we do not support.

-We do not support [extensions](https://developers.google.com/protocol-buffers/docs/proto?hl=en#extensions).
+We also do not support `"proto2"` [extensions](https://developers.google.com/protocol-buffers/docs/proto?hl=en#extensions).

 We do not support